 Regional wells are completed in either the Battle Spring or Wasatch Formations.
-The Battle Spring Formation underlies the site and interfingers with the Wasatch Formation southwest of the project.
+The Battle Spring Formation underlies the site and interfingers with the Wasatch Formation southwest of the Project.
 The Battle Spring Formation consists of a fine- to coarse-grained arkosic sandstone, with lenticular interbeds of silts and shales.
 These less permeable lenses act as local, discontinuous, and spotty aquicludes, where percolating water can collect.

-Uses of the Battle Spring and Wasatch Aquifers include water supplies for industrial use (including for drilling, dust control and drinking water) and for stock watering.
+Uses of the Battle Spring and Wasatch Aquifers include water supplies for industrial use (including for drilling, dust control and drinking water in very limited locations) and for stock watering.
 These water supplies can yield potable water; however, regional mineralogy affects baseline groundwater quality, and non-potable water is encountered under baseline conditions in some wells.
 Twenty-four (24) regional and local wells were addressed in the Revised Environmental Report (Shepherd Miller, Inc., 1994).
-Of these 24, six continue to be monitored by the project for water levels as part of the project's Wyoming DEQ Permit to Mine #481 (JES-1, RE-30, RE-111D, RE-348, RE-110, and North Camp Well), and the other 18 have either been abandoned or discontinued from the monitoring program.
+Of these 24, five continue to be monitored by the Project for water levels as part of the Project's Wyoming DEQ Permit to Mine #481 reporting (JES-1, RE-111D, RE-110, North Camp Well, and DB-1), and the other 19 have either been abandoned, become blocked, or discontinued from the monitoring program.

-KUC (2014b) in its Annual Land Use Report noted other livestock wells in the project vicinity: three wells along the Minerals Exploration Road (Road 63) and seven wells equipped with solar powered submersible pumps.
-The three road wells are located east of the project: Road #4 is 1.6 miles ESE, Road #3 is 10 miles ENE, and Road #2 is 15 miles E. The seven wells equipped with solar powered submersible pumps are scattered across the region, and only two are within 10 miles of the project: Sooner Reservoir Well is 7 miles ENE, and 25-92-21-BA is 7 miles NNE.
-Regional wells outside the project's 5-mile radius are shown in Figure 7.
+Kennecott (2014b) in its Annual Land Use Report noted other livestock wells in the Project vicinity: three wells along the Minerals Exploration Road (Road 63) and seven wells equipped with solar powered submersible pumps.
+The three road wells are located east of the Project: Road #4 is 1.6 miles ESE, Road #3 is 10 miles ENE, and Road #2 is 15 miles E. The seven wells equipped with solar powered submersible pumps are scattered across the region, and only two are within 10 miles of the Project: Sooner Reservoir Well is 7 miles ENE, and 25-92-21-BA is 7 miles NNE.
+Regional wells outside the Project's 5-mile radius are shown in Figure 7.

-All non-KUC water uses within an 8.0-km (5-mile) radius of the project are for stock watering purposes.
+All non-Kennecott water uses within an 8.0-km (5-mile) radius of the Project are for stock watering purposes.
 These are owned by the Bureau of Land Management (BLM), the State of Wyoming, and private parties.
-Figure 8 shows the location of regional wells within the project's 5-mile radius.
-There are no non-KUC domestic or potable water supplies down-gradient of the project.
+Figure 8 shows the location of regional wells within the Project's 5-mile radius.
+There are no non-Kennecott domestic or potable water supplies down-gradient of the Project.